Student Learning Outcomes

 - Describe fundamental physical principles and laws of astronomy.

-- Demonstrate knowledge of measurement techniques used in contemporary
+- Demonstrate knowledge of measurement techniques used in contemporary astronomy.

-astronomy. - Define various astronomical objects including planets, dwarf planets,
+- Define various astronomical objects including planets, dwarf planets, plutinos, plutoids, nebulae, asteroids, comets, and black holes.

-plutinos, plutoids, nebula, asteroids, comets, and black holes. - Describe lunar phases, eclipses, and the reasons for the seasons.
+- Describe lunar phases, eclipses, and the reasons for the seasons.

-- Explain three Kepler's laws of planetary motion.
+- Explain Kepler's three laws of planetary motion.

-- Outline the different portion of electromagnetic spectrum based on
+- Outline the different components of an electromagnetic spectrum based on wavelength, frequency, and energy.

-wavelength, frequency, and energy. - Demonstrate the understanding of the theory of solar system and stellar
+- Explain the theory of solar system and stellar system formation and evolution.

-system formation and evolution. - Distinguish the physical properties of the planets of our solar
+- Distinguish the physical properties of the planets of our solar systems.

-refraction telescopes, putinos and plutoids and retrograde motion and prograde motion. - Explain the importance of Hubble's Law.
+- Explain the importance of Hubble's Law.

 Prerequisites